oluwatosin-ctrl/oluwatosin-ctrl/README.md

-### Hi there 👋 I'm Oluwatosin Mofikoya, I'm a Frontend developer and Machine Learning Engineer
+### Hi there 👋 I'm Oluwatosin Mofikoya, I'm a Frontend and Machine Learning Engineer

 - 🔭 I’m currently working on a project with Machine learning